dsteinbrook/conversation-agent/README.md

 ## about

-Demo implementatio of a conversational agent that follows a configurable script for a conversation, using Next.js/typescript.
+Demo implementation of a conversational agent that follows a configurable script for a conversation, using Next.js/typescript.
 For chatbot use cases that require more structure than a default LLM, such as a videogame NPC, call center agent, or ai job interviewer.

 The agent works by following a script using the conversation class declared in ```src/utils/conversationController.ts```.
 Two sample scripts are provided, one for a videogame NPC in ```src/utils/scripts/gameNPC.ts``` job interview in ```src/utils/scripts/interview.ts```.
 To switch out the sample scripts or add your own, update the imports in ```src/app/api/chat/route.ts``` and ```src/utils/openai.ts```